TrellixVulnTeam/swahilipython_SCMU/Doc/library/urllib.request.rst

    This helper function returns a dictionary of scheme to proxy server URL mappings.
-It scans the environment for variables named ``<scheme>_proxy``, in a case insensitive approach, for all operating systems first, and when it cannot find it, looks for proxy information from Mac OSX System Configuration for Mac OS X and Windows Systems Registry for Windows.
+It scans the environment for variables named ``<scheme>_proxy``, in a case insensitive approach, for all operating systems first, and when it cannot find it, looks for proxy information kutoka Mac OSX System Configuration for Mac OS X and Windows Systems Registry for Windows.
    If both lowercase and uppercase environment variables exist (and disagree), lowercase is preferred.